-America was white in 1964 from coast to coast, however Malcolm X preached resistance up in Harlem and Martin Luther King led marches in Selma, Alabama.
-Reacting to the blowing in the wind, Nancy White, the Harper's Bazaar editor, transported an unknown black teenage from Detroit to the starry heights of the international modeling set.
+America was white in 1964 from coast to coast, however New York fashion editors were reacting to the blowing in the wind.
+Malcolm X preached resistance up in Harlem and Martin Luther King was leading marches in Selma, Alabama.
+Nancy White, the Harper's Bazaar editor, spotted the face of a black teenage beauty from Detroit.

-Half African and half Quechuan from the Andes the black model strode onto the runways of New York and Paris.
+Half African and half Quechuan from the Andes the black model rode the wave of change onto the runways of New York and Paris.

 London's Telegraph reported that Luna wrote a friend, 'New York is a dream… a man danced me down Fifth Avenue, and all up and down Broadway men were eyeing and whistling at me, and so many other unbelievable things.
 I'm really getting the works from head to toe by Harper's Bazaar's best!
 As soon as possible I'll send you a picture of the new me.
 I'll be on top of the world if it takes every breath I have, every muscle of my skinny body.
 I feel it, I know it.
 I'll be some kind of star real soon.
 Real soon."

 Avedon shot her for Harper.
-After a violent family tragedy in which her drunken father had been shot dead by her mother in self-defense, Luna took solace with high class friends, but defected to London, as her career languished in racist America.
+His photos transformed the school girl into a jet-set princess after a violent family tragedy in which her drunken father had been shot dead by her mother in self-defense.
+Luna took solace with high class friends, but defected to London, as her career languished in racist America.

 "She had no tits, but lots of presence," quipped her model friend Pat Cleveland in the Telegram article.
 "We'd walk down the street and men's mouths would drop open in awe.
 When we walked into restaurants people would stop eating and stand up and applaud.
 She was like a mirage, or some kind of fantasy."